Diagnostic Radiology Residency Applicants FAQs

 You will have approximately 5 interviews with both attendings and residents.

-Unfortunately, due to the pandemic, we are not able to offer pre-interview dinners.
+We are not able to offer pre-interview dinners.
 We will ensure you have the opportunity to meet and get to know our current residents in an informal virtual environment as part of your virtual interview.